 2. Use one set of pump parts, and wash it after each use.

-This can be pretty time consuming.
+This is straightforward, but can be pretty time consuming.
 It’s also not easy if you don’t have a private sink in your lactation room and want some privacy when it comes to your pumping gear.

 Another issue with this is getting the pump parts dry after washing in time for the next session.
 In my experience, pump parts work better when they are dry, and you might not be enough time in between sessions for them to air dry completely.